strptrk/waybar-nordvpn/README.md

 }
 ```

+For changing the format, edit the `nvpn::print_status` function.

 You can also use other names for the script, but then the variables `NVPN_CLI`
 and `NVPN_DAEMON` should be modified in the script.